 - I. Be aware of potentially dangerous situations in play areas - II.
 Take responsibility for one's own safety on the playground - III.
 Use proper equipment and appropriate clothing for selected sports - IV.
-Follow rules of the game/sport - V. Practice conditioning before and after exercise
+Follow rules of the game/sport - V. Practice conditioning before and after exercise - VI.
+Recognize the dangers of using motorized recreational vehicles.

 - 1. Identify hazards of inappropriately using playground equipment - 2.
 Be aware of the possible consequences of playing in unsafe areas - 3.
 Be aware of the possible consequences of not following the rules or dressing appropriately for recreational activities - 4.
-State the importance of warming up before and cooling down after exercise
+State the importance of warming up before and cooling down after exercise - 5.
+Ride a motorized recreational vehicle as safely as possible (if the decision is made to ride one)

-Alli Cat's Safety Tips Obj.
+Alli Cat's Sports Safety Tips Obj.
 1-4

-Discuss the following safety tips with your students, then post the pictures on pages 111-119 for class display.
+Discuss the safety tips on page 63 with your students, then post for class display.
 Have students memorize tips and ask them to recite them periodically throughout the school year.